winitzki/scall/tutorial/programming_dhall.md

     in filterableF.deflate a foa
 ```

-Similarly, we may implement a `filter` function for a filterable contrafunctor like this:
+Similarly, we may implement a `cfilter` function for a filterable contrafunctor like this:
 ```dhall
 let cfilter
   : ∀(F : Type → Type) → ContraFilterable F → ∀(a : Type) → (a → Bool) → F a → F a